-Creating a Sustainable Writing Practice
+Creating a Sustainable Writing Practice - Summer 2018

 Learn how to carve time out of your busy life for your scholarship.
 This program will help to you set achievable goals, manage your daily and writing-related stress, and learn best practices for creating a sustainable writing practice.
 After the initial one-day workshop, short meetings with writing experts will continue every two weeks to support and track progress towards writing goals.
 Participants are encouraged to register and participate in this program with a writing “buddy” to provide mutual support for achieving your writing goals.

 Dates and times: May 18, 2018, 9 a.m. - 4 p.m,. and then every two weeks